-- Whilst the Regulations state there is no entitlement to have a Federation Representative present during this meeting, it is always worth consideration so as to support you before, during and throughout this process.
+- While the Regulations state there is no entitlement to have a Federation representative present during this meeting, it is always worth consideration so as to support you before, during and throughout this process.

-- This is about being open to learning and the message is clear for those subjects of this process, that learning where appropriate is and will to be adopted.
+- This is about being open to learning and the message is clear for those subject to this process that learning where appropriate is and will to be adopted.

 - However, there is an expectation of engagement - failing to engage could result in formal proceedings.

 - The discussion will encompass the incident that lead to RPRP, learning, training needs, welfare, and actions moving forward.

 - It is an opportunity to reflect on what went wrong, or what could go better next time.